XertroV/articles/2018-11-22_zipWith_const.md

 that typecheck but don’t do anything useful (`(>>=) (>>=)`, anyone?), it encapsulates a powerful pattern that I found useful many times to make lists useful as data structures.
-Being aware of how it works made me find a lot of use cases, and I think everyone should know about this little peal!
+Being aware of how it works made me find a lot of use cases, and I think everyone should know about this little pearl!

 A note on my frequent mentions of »works on infinite lists«.
 This is not just about working with infinite data, which I agree is not that often the case.